ESF:MPE_DIS1 Diploma Thesis Seminar 1 - Course Information

 - update the list of used references.

 - Diploma Thesis Seminars are held individually according to the topic of the thesis in the form of consultations with the supervisor; the specific form and content of the seminar fully meet the assignment of the supervisor.
 The concept of the seminar is highly flexible, therefore allowing to better understand and address the specific problems of individual students.

 - Akademické psaní - https://www.econ.muni.cz/akap/

 - recommended literature

 - ZBÍRAL, Robert.
 Příručka psaní seminárních a jiných vysokoškolských odborných prací.
 Praha: Linde, 2009.
 159 s.
 ISBN 9788072017799. info

 - Diploma Thesis Seminar typically takes the form of self-study and individual consultations with the supervisor.
 According to specific instructions from the supervisor, a presentation or defense of the research project or part of the thesis may also be part of the seminar.

 - Assessment methods

-- The credit for the seminar is granted by the supervisor based on the work that is done on the Thesis during the semester.
-The condition for granting a credit is sufficient progress in writing of the Thesis according to the instructions given by the supervisor.
+- The credit for the seminar is granted by the supervisor based on the work done on the Thesis during the semester.
+The condition for granting credit is sufficient progress in writing the Thesis according to the instructions given by the supervisor.

 - Language of instruction